-LawWiser, a Knowledge Platform for Lawyers in India, was recently founded by Aman Abbas, a veteran marketing advisor to the legal services sector.
+LawWiser, a Knowledge Platform for Lawyers in India.
+It was the brain child of Aman Abbas, a veteran marketing advisor to the legal services sector.
 Asia Law Portal is now partnering with LawWiser to provide high-quality video services to lawyers.
-The platform is primarily video driven – and offers lawyers the opportunity to explain their practices, their legal experience, and analyze issues of importance to clients and referral sources alike – via this important medium.
+The platform is primarily video – and offers lawyers the opportunity to explain their practices, their legal experience, and analyze issues of importance to clients and referral sources alike – via this important medium.
 In this interview with Asia Law Portal, Abbas explains more about what inspired the founding of LawWiser and how it can help lawyers from around the world.

 What is LawWiser and what inspired its’ creation?